+35725368683

 What is a trademark in terms of Cypriot law?

-In Cyprus, the main normative regulators for trademark registration are the Trademark Law as amended in 2006 and the Control of Goods Infringing the Movement of Intellectual Property Rights Law of 2018.
+In Cyprus, the central normative regulators for trademark registration are the Trademark Law, which was amended in 2006, and the Control of Goods Infringing the Movement of Intellectual Property Rights Law of 2018.

-Cypriot law defines a trademark as a mark that can be replicated in a variety of ways.
+Cypriot law defines a trademark as a mark that can be replicated in various ways.
 For example, the following elements are used for its creation:

 • names of people;